I heard NorthShore was a “free” clinic. Does that mean there is no cost to me?

 When is the best time to get a 3D /4D ultrasound?

-In our experience, the ideal time to get the best images on 3D ultrasound is between 26 and 30 weeks.
+In our experience, the best time to get the clearest images on 3D ultrasound is between 24 and 30 weeks, with weeks 26-28 being ideal.
 After 30 weeks, the baby may have already begun his or her descent to the outside world.

 How can I get good images of my baby on my 3D ultrasound?

 On the day of the ultrasound have breakfast or lunch, then, if you are not diabetic, drink something with sugar in it just before you come in for the ultrasound.
 The bladder does not have to be full for the exam.

 What forms of payment do you accept?